 If we need to spend more time on them to make a determination as to authenticity, then we will continue researching, and then confirm to you the total cost and upon completion will then send a PayPal invoice for the agreed total fee.
 Upon payment the items will be returned by Special Delivery.
 Items will be returned with our full letter of authenticity and insurance valuation.

 The cost per signature can vary dependant on many things, but expect a minimum of £24.99 per item although we are happy to give you a price on the phone before you commit to anything.
-A phone call first will give you a better idea of any costs involved.

 Please note that we will not authenticate items by scan only.
 This is open to fraud and with the huge amount of printed items around, it is almost impossible to tell these from a scan.
 Only an idiot would authenticate an item from a scan, and only a fool would trust such an authentication!